 So whoever knows the right thing to do and fails to do it, for him it is sin.
 (ESV)

 I have known people who thought that they were going to heaven based on the fact that they did not do anything that warranted their being punished.
 It is one of many lies that man believes.
-We think that because we are better than the really evil people (murderers, rapists, Dallas Cowboys fans) we somehow will be declared right before God.
+We think that because we are better than the really evil people (murderers, rapists, people who disagree with us) we somehow will be declared right before God.

 God's standard of holiness requires that we avoid sin, and also that we do the righteous things he has required.
 The more we look into this perfect standard we find that we simply do not match up.
 We could find all kinds of righteous things to do for God but then realize we forgot to do even more.
 Avoiding one thing that we know we ought to do is for us, sin.